Putt-Putt Travels Through Time: Plot

-Putt-Putt visits Mr. Firebird's laboratory with the intention of showing him his new school supplies.
+Putt-Putt visits Mr. Firebird's laboratory with the intention of showing him his new school supplies: a lunchbox, a calculator, and a history report.
 At the lab, Mr. Firebird demonstrates a machine made to view different time periods like a television.
-The demonstration turns chaotic, however, when the machine opens a portal that sucks Putt-Putt's items and Pep into four different dimensions (Stone Age, Medieval, Old West, and the Distant Future).
-Since the portal can't be shut down until everything is brought back from the other eras, Putt-Putt is forced enter the portal to search for everything.
+The demonstration turns chaotic, however, when the machine opens a portal that sucks Putt-Putt's items, as well as his dog Pep, into four different time periods: the Stone Age, the medieval period, the Old West, and the distant future.
+Mr. Firebird can't shut down the portal until everything is brought back to the present time, so Putt-Putt enters the portal to search for the missing items.